buffrr/letsdane/README.md

 Let's DANE acts as a trusted intermediary between the browser and DANE enabled sites.
 It will check if a domain supports it, and generate a certificate on the fly if the authentication was successful.
 The connection will remain encrypted between you and the end server.
 If a website doesn't support DANE, its original certificate will be served instead.

-For this to work, Let's DANE generates a local certificate authority that must be installed in your browser's certificate store.
+For this to work, Let's DANE creates a local certificate authority that must be installed in your browser's certificate store.
 This CA is used to issue certificates for successful DANE authentications.

 ## Build from source